rust-tw/book-tw/src/ch13-03-improving-our-io-project.md

 function from Listing 12-19</span>

 We can write this code in a more concise way using iterator adaptor methods.
-Doing so also lets us avoid having a mutable intermediate `results` vector.
+Doing so also lets us avoid having a mutable intermediate `results`向量.
 The functional programming style prefers to minimize the amount of mutable state to make code clearer.
-Removing the mutable state might enable a future enhancement to make searching happen in parallel, because we wouldn’t have to manage concurrent access to the `results` vector.
+Removing the mutable state might enable a future enhancement to make searching happen in parallel, because we wouldn’t have to manage concurrent access to the `results`向量.
 Listing 13-29 shows this change:

 <span class="filename">檔案名稱：src/lib.rs</span>